WilliamY97/LearningJournal/uWaterloo/ECE290/Contract Law.md

 agreement to be legally enforeable:

 1. An offer is made and accepted
-2. THere is mutual intent to enter into the contract
+2. There is mutual intent to enter into the contract
-3. Consideration - Can be anything of value (item or service), which each party to a legally binding contract must agree to exchange if the contract is to be valid.
+3. Consideration - Can be anything of value (item or service), which each party to a legally binding contract must agree to exchange if the contract

+- Ex.
+I promise you that I will do X, in consideration for which you promise me that you will do Y

+is to be valid.
 They must be given something for it.
 4. Capacity
 5. Lawful Purpose